shihanqu/LLM-Structured-JSON-Tester/README.md

-# LLM JSON Output & Logic Tester
+# LLM JSON Output Consistency Tester

 Needed to figure out which Local models I could count on to consistently follow json SCHEMA.
 Hence this Python script designed to test and validate the ability of LLMs to generate structured JSON output.